Cardinals’ Wainwright back in 2023; coaching staff to change

 ”We all know how competitive he is, we know how special he is in that clubhouse and what he means to this organization,” Cardinals president John Mozeliak said, ”so we’re just glad we could get it done.”

-Wainwright heads into next season needing five wins to reach 200 .
+Wainwright will head into next season needing five wins to reach 200 for his career.
 The right-hander is 15 behind Jesse Haines for the second-most wins in franchise history; Bob Gibson is the leader with 251 of them.

 Wainwright and Molina set the major league record for career starts as a battery last season, eventually hitting 328 starts together.
 But with Molina heading into retirement, Andrew Knizner is in line to be the everyday catcher, though Mozeliak did indicate Wednesday that the club would be in the market for help behind the plate.